Seventh-Day Adventists: Who the Heck Are They?

 A Film based Upon the Life of Desmond Doss.

 - SDA's do not believe in Hell or eternal punishment.

 The SDA church believes that the dead know nothing (Ecclesiastes 9:5-6) and that they remain in a sleep (of sorts) until the Final Judgment Day.
 SDA's believe that when Jesus comes again, the righteous will live with him in heaven a thousand years for a time of reconciliation, after which time God will then return to earth to resurrect the unrighteous dead; He will then cleanse the earth with fire.
 In essence, SDA's do not believe in eternal torment but in a quick annihilation.
 After the cleansing, the Lord and the faithful will create a new heaven or "New Jerusalem" on earth where sin is no more and where joy and peace reign forevermore.

 Around the world there are 18.1 million SDAs, making them a larger global presence than the Southern Baptist Convention (15.5 million), the United Methodist Church (12.8 million), or Mormonism (15.3 million).

 - SDA's are ethnically diverse and have been since their founding.

-According to Pew Research, Seventh-day Adventists "top the list" regarding diversity with the highest score of all major religions within the U.S., at a score of 9.1.
-For adults who identify as Seventh-day Adventists, 37% are white, 32% are black, 15% are Hispanic, 8% are Asian and another 8% are another race or mixed race.
+According to Pew Research, Seventh-day Adventists "top the list" regarding diversity, with the highest score of all major religions within the U.S., at a score of 9.1.
+For adults who identify as Seventh-day Adventists, 37% are white, 32% are black, 15% are Hispanic, 8% are Asian and another 8% are another race or a mixed race.